 Where A and B are local coefficients used in the regional travel demand model as provided by COMPASS.

-Base- and future-year average speed distributions were developed for all four MOVES road types using travel demand model base and future-year outputs developed by COMPASS for the Treasure Valley and detailed ATR data provided by ITD.
+Base- and future-year average speed distributions were developed for all four MOVES road types using travel demand model base and future-year outputs developed by COMPASS for Ada and Canyon Counties and detailed ATR data provided by ITD.